St. Mary of the Snow - St. Joseph Church (Saugerties, New York): History

 Rev. Michael C. Power served as pastor at Saugerties from 1852 to 1878.
 Power established a mission in Quarryville.
 During his tenure it was not uncommon to find one hundred men led by their foreman, marching eight to ten miles to attend Mass.
 The local authorities came recognize the value of the priests in settling disputes among the laborers, who were for the most part without families and living in barracks around the quarries and mills.
 Henry Barclay, of the Ulster Iron Works, was a major contributor to the church for his workers.
 The basement of the church served as a stop on the Underground Railroad.

 The steeple was added c.
 1863 with its massive bell tower, inscribed “Jones & Co., Founders, Troy, NY”.
 (In 1878 Father Power retired to Wappingers Falls where he assisted a classmate, Fr.
 Denis Sheehan.
 Father Power served as a missionary priest to families in Stoneco and Sylvan Lake.
 Power owned a tract of land on West Main Street just south of the Wappingers Rural Cemetery.
-This land, known as Power’s Park, was enclosed by a board fence and contained a grandstand from which spectators could watch bicycle races which were run on a 1/4 mile track.
+This land, known as Power's Park, was enclosed by a board fence and contained a grandstand from which spectators could watch bicycle races which were run on a 1/4 mile track.
 This park was also the home field of the Wappingers Monitors baseball team and was the site of some of “Big Dan” Brouthers’ most memorable hits.)

 Father Power was followed by Denis Paul O'Flynn as pastor.
 In 1892 the church was seriously damaged by fire, but repaired and renovated by Father O'Flynn.
 The church features a high steeple, traditional stained glass windows, including a Tiffany window depicting the Virgin Mary at the Assumption.
 O’Flynn also built the original rectory in 1879 which became the sisters convent/school in 1881.
 The church was restored again in 1989 following a March 26 Easter Sunday fire.

 In August 2015, St. Joseph's Church, Glasco merged with St. Mary of the Snow into one parish with two campuses.

 School

 St. Mary of the Snow was a Catholic elementary school located in Saugerties, New York, which had students enrolled in pre-school through eighth grades from all Hudson Valley, Saugerties, Kingston, Catskills and Onteora districts who sought a Catholic education.
-The school was founded in 1881 by the Sisters of Charity and was closed on June 20, 2013 by the Archdiocese of New York during its consolidation of education programs due to decreased enrollment and increased cost of programs. the building is currently used for parish religious education program.
+The school was founded in 1881 by the Sisters of Charity and was closed on June 20, 2013, by the Archdiocese of New York during its consolidation of education programs due to decreased enrollment and increased cost of programs.
+Jimmy Fallon, host of The Tonight Show, attended the school while growing up.
+The building is currently used for parish religious education program.